prasad3936/ledger/README.md

 3. Launch Ledger from your desktop.

 > Note: No need to install MySQL separately.
 All required components are bundled in the package.

+⚠️ **Chrome may flag this file as dangerous because it's not widely downloaded yet.**
+**You can safely download and run it if you trust the source.**

 ---